Winter activities for the whole family in Bend, Oregon

 Find your family’s second home in Bend

 There’s no better place to make family memories than in a second home in Bend.
 Spend days exploring the snowy wonderland together and evenings curled up around a fire, cooking meals or playing games.
 It’s all within reach when you become a co-owner of a Pacaso in Central Oregon.
-Plus, Pacaso's Kid-Approved Second Homes™ make it easy to just show up and relax — from cribs and high chairs, to games, streaming services and more, we have you (and your kids) covered.
+Plus, Pacaso's Family-Friendly Second Homes™ make it easy to just show up and relax — from cribs and high chairs, to games, streaming services and more, we have you (and your kids) covered.